dotnet/diagnostics/documentation/design-docs/dotnet-dump-extensibility.md

 This contains the hosting support used by the dotnet-dump REPL and an eventual Visual Studio package to run native SOS commands without a native debugger like dbgeng or lldb.

-### SOS.NETCore (going away)

-This currently contains the symbol download and portable PDB source/line number support for the native SOS code.
-It will be replaced by the symbol service and wrappers (see ISymbolService).

 ### Microsoft.Diagnostics.DebugServices

 Contains definations and abstractions for the various services interfaces.

-### Microsoft.Diagnostics.DebugServices.Implementation (new)
+### Microsoft.Diagnostics.DebugServices.Implementation

-Contains the common debug services implementations used by dotnet-dump and SOS.Extensions (dbgeng/lldb) hosts.
+Contains the common debug services implementations used by hosts like dotnet-dump and SOS.Extensions (dbgeng/lldb) hosts.

-### Microsoft.Diagnostics.ExtensionCommands (new)
+### Microsoft.Diagnostics.ExtensionCommands

-Contains the common commands shared with dotnet-dump and the SOS.Extensions hosts.
+Contains the common commands shared with dotnet-dump, VS and the SOS.Extensions hosts.

 ### Microsoft.Diagnostics.Repl

-The command and console service implemenations.
+The command REPL and console service implementations.

 ### dotnet-dump